What Determines Tax Preparation Costs

 Our Approach to Preparation Fees

-We set up a minimum fee based on the forms required.
+We set up a minimum fee to ensure the base revenue covers:

-Reimburse Expertise: We are tax professionals with years of experience in tax.
+2. Reimburse Expertise: We are tax professionals with years of experience.
 A minimum fee validates this knowledge, regardless of the forms submitted.
-We are looking for someone who can value expertise and accuracy.
+We are looking for clients who can value our time, expertise, and accuracy.
 We expect to establish a long term relationship and partnership in their tax lives.

-Improve Practice Management: The main purpose of a minimum fee is to focus the complex situations which really need to understand client’s needs, apply deductions and credits correctly, and reduce the risk of costly errors.
+3. Practice Management: A minimum fee ensures enough time is spent on complex situations to really understand client’s needs, to accurately apply deductions and credits, and to reduce the risk of costly errors.

-The number of tax forms you need to file also influences the total cost—the more forms, the higher the cost).
+The number of tax forms you need to file also influences the total cost—the more forms, the higher the cost.
 A filing may begin with Form 1040 but also include Schedule C, Schedule E, Form 940, partnership returns, corporate forms, or trust reporting.
-As the number of schedules grows, so does the time needed to prepare and review the return, which can increase tax preparation pricing.
+As the number of schedules grows, so does the time needed to prepare and review the return, increasing tax preparation fees.

 • Return preparation and e-filing